emretiryaki/rabbitmq/README.md

 * A  wrapper over [amqp](https://github.com/streadway/amqp) exchanges and queues.
 * In memory retries for consuming messages when an error occured
+* CorrelationId and MessageId structure
-* Retry policy
+* Retry policy (will be added)
-* Some extra features while publishing message
+* Some extra features while publishing message  (will be added)

 To connect to a RabbitMQ broker...

     	var messageBus=rabbit.CreateUsingRabbitMq("amqp://guest:guest@localhost:5672/")

-To connect to a RabbitMQ broker with concurrency and retry policy
+To connect to a RabbitMQ broker with retry policy
  * Consumer retries two times if an error occured

       	var messageBus=rabbit.CreateUsingRabbitMq("amqp://guest:guest@localhost:5672/",